acm-cui/website-community/sc/constitution.md

 Download the [constitution]({{ '/assets/pdf/cui-conference-constitution.pdf' | relative_url }} "International Conference on Conversational User Interfaces Constitution").

-The constitution was approved on 19th April 2024.
+The constitution was approved and last updated on 19th April 2024.